hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 There may be a time when you want to disable the Azure blob copy process.
 Perhaps there is a problem with the Azure cost export or you have an issue with the Cloud Intelligence Dashboard.
 Disabling the copy process stops the flow of data temporarily, giving you time to resolve issues without incurring Azure egress data charges.

 1. Browse to AWS Secrets Manager and click on the Secret created by your deployment.
-In our example we used *cid* as the customer code and the resource id is *sms*
+In our example we used *cid* as the prefix code and the resource id is *sms*

 ![Images/cidazure-common-disable-secretsmanager](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-disable-secretsmanager.png?width=1000px)